Reducing Model Jitter: Stable Re-training of Semantic Parsers in Production Environments: Experiment Setup

-\paragraph{Hyperparameters} To reduce non-determinism during training, we use a single set of hyper-parameters for all 3 datasets and experiments, except the learning rate and batch size for co-distillation.
+\paragraph{Hyperparameters} To reduce non-determinism, we use a single set of hyper-parameters for the 3 TOP datasets and all experiments.
+For SNIPS, we select a single set of hyper-parameters by tuning the baseline on 10\% of the training data.
 Appendix~\ref{appendix:hyper} lists all hyper-parameters.